What is the Tomatis method?

 The therapy involves the person listening to music (usually Mozart and Gregorian chants).
 The music is filtered using an electronic device called the ‘electronic ear’ to emphasise the high-frequency sounds.

-Typically, the treatment involves an initial phase of 15 days with two hours listening each day.
-This is followed by around 3-5 weeks off and then another 2-3 blocks of two hours listening each day for 8-10 days.
+Typically, the treatment involves an initial phase of 15 days with 2 hours listening each day.
+This is followed by around 3-5 weeks off and then another 2-3 blocks of 2 hours listening each day for 8-10 days.
 These blocks also have time off between them.

 A review of all types of auditory integration training (AIT) found that there’s no evidence that they’re effective as therapies for autistic people.
 There’s no evidence that AIT helps speech or language or improves the core characteristics of autism.

-More high-quality research is needed to work out whether the Tomatis® method works for autistic people.
+We need more high-quality research to know whether the Tomatis method works for autistic people.

 Parent education, training, support and involvement